ericodle/SC3/_pages/products_en.md

     text_align: left
     subtitle_1:
       title: ""
       text: "The greatest advantage of Space Cubics' products is that users can focus exclusively on developing the mission-specific features.
 In addition to fault tolerance functions, our products come with middleware and protocols commonly used in space equipment, such as ISS-compatible network protocols, TTEthernet, and cFS.
 We also support ROS (Robot Operating System), which is widely used in industries beyond space.
-Additionally, we offer custom development and consulting services for both software and hardware, including CPU boards and FPGAs.

-      By offering affordable space computers and comprehensive space development support, Space Cubics simplifies entry into space development and contributes to the growth of the private space industry in Japan and across Asia."
+Additionally, we offer custom development and consulting services for both software and hardware, including CPU boards and FPGAs.By offering affordable space computers and comprehensive space development support, Space Cubics simplifies entry into space development and contributes to the growth of the private space industry in Japan and across Asia."

 onboard_computer:
   - title: "Onboard Computer (OBC)"